prashannjeet/CarDetail/test.md

     For e.g. If my custom field name is “PAN” then merge field is {{PAN}}

 If we have custom field type is a check box then merge field returns on or off value.
-And if have custom field type is a Date then merge field returns date in (`MM/DD/YYYY`) format.
+And if have custom field type is a Date then merge field returns date in (`DD Mon YYYY`) format.

 ### **2. Deals**